 - 7 14 millimeter(14 28 millimeter 35 millimeter equivalent) lens with splash and dustproof construction.
 Angle of view 114° 75°

 - Closest focusing distance at just under 7.
 5 centimeter, maximum image magnification: 0.
-12x, focal length: 7 14 mm
+12x, focal length: 7 14 millimeter

 - Manual focus Clutch Mechanism and l fan button for assignable functions

 The first lens on our list is no other than a fantastic wide-angle zoom lens, ideal for taking a crazy-looking panorama and landscape shots.
 This MFT lens comes with a well-known crop factor that enhances the telephoto capabilities of this lens, making it a bit more viable option for capturing wildlife and sports events.
 Yet, with its tiny focal length of 7mm, it aims to deliver a 114-degree viewing angle and is able to capture all those landscape details with ease.
 Another great thing about this lens is its f/2.8 aperture which is constant and doesn’t fail to deliver astonishing image quality.

 When it comes to contrast and sharpness, we can pretty much say this is one of the best lenses on our list.
 The pictures turn out almost noise-free, with a minimum amount of distortions.
 Unfortunately, the lens doesn’t include any kind of image stabilizer, so you’ll definitely need a tripod or simply a steady hand if you want to take handheld landscape shots.
 For an MFT lens, this one is also a bit robust, with its 534g of weight and 79x106mm dimensions.
 Filter attachment thread is also absent.